hopsparser/hopsparser/README.md

 ## Inference

-This assumes you have an already trained model in the directory MODEL.
-You can parse a file INPUT_FILE using.
+This assumes you have an already trained model in the directory `MODEL`.
+You can parse a file `INPUT_FILE` using the following command

 ```sh
 hopsparser parse MODEL INPUT_FILE OUTPUT_FILE
 ```

-This results in a parsed file called `OUTPUT_FILE`.
-Both INPUT_FILE and OUTPUT_FILE can be set to `-` to use the standard i/o streams, which can be convenient if you want to use the parser in a pipe.
+This results in a parsed file at `OUTPUT_FILE`.
+Both `INPUT_FILE` and OUTPUT_FILE` can be set to `-` to use the standard i/o streams, which can be convenient if you want to use the parser in a pipe.